If you’ve determined that your BMR is 1200 calories, here is how you can lose weight effectively:

 If you have calculated your BMR to be 1200 calories, and you are eating this number of calories and not losing weight, you must consider that you might not have calculated your BMR correctly.

-If you wish to skip the manual equation, you can also use a BMR calculator like this one here.
+If you wish to skip the manual equation, you can also use our BMR calculator.
 This calculator considers your age, height, weight, and sex.

 Other Factors That Can Impact Your BMR